 Cycling shorts, cycling shoes, a helmet, rain gear, and cycling gloves make riding more comfortable.
 A good rain jacket and cycling shorts are necessities, and there are a variety of options specifically designed for cyclists; look for Gore-Tex or another waterproof fabric that breathes and protects from rain and wind.
 The cycling specific shorts are equipped with a padded center area which conforms to your bottom.
 This pad is called the chamois.

-Before I set out on my first multi-day ride I was worried that my legs were not going to make the distance.
+When I started shaping up a plan for cycling the Great Allegheny Passage I was worried that my legs were not going to make the distance.
 As it turns out my legs were not the body part that I needed to be concerned about.
 I quickly learned that sitting in the saddle for eight hours a day focused a lot of pressure on my hands and my bottom.
 I learned that two of the most important things to pack are a decent pair of padded bike shorts and chamois cream to protect yourself from rashes.
 I stopped at the bike shop to pick up a few things and the salesman suggested that I get some "AsMaster".
 I laughed because I've been riding for years and never used chamois cream before.
 It was pretty funny that AsMaster is the actual name of a product.
 After my first long day in the saddle I realized how critical chamois cream is.
 If it weren't for chamois cream I never would have managed 70+ miles per day.
 I have since tried many different chamois cream products which all seem to be similarly effective.

 Here's the basic list of suggested gear